 And as you would expect, as the air passage space reduces, the likelihood of producing a rattling sound (as you struggle to fill up your lungs with air) also increases.

-An increase in one’s fatty tissue can lead to a reduction in the muscle tone.
+An increase in one’s fatty tissue can lead to a reduction in muscle tone.
 But we have to be clear about that – just because you’re overweight doesn’t mean you’ll snore.

 Carrying too much fat especially around the throat area is what can significantly increase your chances of snoring.